AltraMayor/f3/README.md

         Use example: `log-f3wr log-filename /media/michel/5EBD-5C80/`

-Please notice that all scripts and use examples above assume that f3write, f3read, and the scripts are reachable from your environment PATH variable.
+Please notice that all scripts and use examples above assume that f3write, f3read, and the scripts are in the same folder.
-If that is not the case, but all of them are in your current path, prefix the use examples above with `PATH=$PATH:./` as shown below for the script log-f3wr:

-`PATH=$PATH:./ log-f3wr log-filename /media/michel/5EBD-5C80/`

-The current path is represented by `./` in the previous example.